KaS Product

-KaS Product were a French electronic duo.
+KaS Product are a French electronic duo.
 Their music has been considered part of the French cold wave and electropunk movements.
-Formed in 1980, the duo consists of Spatsz (Daniel Favre) on electronics and rhythm machines with Mona Soyoc on guitar, vocals and piano.
+Formed in 1980, the duo consisted of Spatsz (Daniel Favre) on electronics and rhythm machines with Mona Soyoc on guitar, vocals and piano.
 Spatsz worked at a psychiatric hospital previously while Soyoc worked with a jazz band before meeting Spatsz.

 Their music is done in a similar minimal electronics and vocal style akin to Kaleidoscope-era Siouxsie and the Banshees, Suicide and Soft Cell.
 The press compared Soyoc's voice to that of Siouxsie Sioux.

 Their first and second albums were re-released with bonus tracks.
 Try Out was re-released with five bonus tracks: "Mind", "Seven", "Doctor Insane", "In Need", and "Malena".
 By Pass was re-released with four bonus tracks: "Scape", "Sweet & Sour", "Crash" and "Party".
 All of the tracks on both CDs have been remastered.

 On 1 February 2019, it was announced that Spatsz had died.
 He was 61 years old.